50 Interesting & Fun Facts About Arizona State You Should Know

 You might think that the Grand Canyon would be a great place for paleontologists to do digs for dinosaur bones.
 However, that's actually not true!

-The Grand Canyon does offer geologists and casual visitors alike a peek into the area's distant past, but you won't find any dinos here.
+The Grand Canyon offers geologists and casual visitors a peek into the area's distant past, but you won't find any dinos here.
 That's due to two things.

-The Grand Canyon's soil is much older than the dinosaurs, so they wouldn't be preserved there.
+The Grand Canyon's rock is much older than the dinosaurs, so they couldn't have been preserved here.
 Also, the canyon itself didn't form until after the dinosaurs went extinct, so none could have wandered down into it.

 Weird Facts About Arizona

-The right to remain silent began here in 1966
+The right to remain silent began in Arizona in 1966

 If you've ever watched a police show, you've likely heard the Miranda rights.
 The right to remain silent is arguably the most important part of those rights.

-Did you know that Miranda rights came into law in 1966 after a case that took place in Arizona?
-After the Supreme Court ruling, it became law that anyone being arrested or questioned needed to be told they weren't obligated to answer any questions without a lawyer.
+Did you know that the Miranda warning is the result of a Supreme Court ruling in 1966 over a case that took place in Arizona?
+After the Supreme Court ruling, it became part of police procedure that anyone being arrested or questioned needed to be told they weren't obligated to answer any questions without a lawyer.

 A monsoon passing over Tonto National Forest, Arizona